Red Line Trail

 The project team hosted the second public meeting to share recommendations for Red Line Trail and get feedback.

-Red Line Trail includes $2M in funding through the Local Mobility Program of the 2016 Mobility Bond.
+Red Line Trail (from Braker Ln. to Northern Walnut Creek Trail) is funded through the design phase as part of the 2016 Mobility Bond's Local Mobility Program.
 The Mobility Bond was approved by voters in November 2016.
 It dedicates $26 million for urban trails with a transportation and mobility purpose.

 Share your feedback on Red Line Trail!